nikstar/greader/README.md

 ## License

 MIT.
-Feel free to launch your own instance of this bot but please DO NOT name it "G Reader" to avoid confusion.
+Feel free to launch your own instance but please DO NOT name it "G Reader" to avoid confusion.

 ## Contributions